mschottdorf/mschottdorf.github.io/_pages/team.md

 header:
   overlay_color: "#000"
   overlay_filter: "0.3"
-  overlay_image: /assets/splash/brain1.jpg
+  overlay_image: /assets/splash/brain1a.jpg
 feature_row_left:
   - image_path: /assets/team/manuel.jpg
     title: "Manuel Schottdorf, Ph.D."
     excerpt: "Manuel is an Assistant Professor at the Department of Psychological and Brain Sciences.
 He studied physics and philosophy before completing a PhD at the Max Planck Institute for Dynamics and Self-Organization and the Max Planck Institute for Experimental Medicine in 2018.
 He then moved to the Princeton Neuroscience Institute to work with David Tank and Carlos Brody.
-Manuel has won numerous awards over the years, among them a Boehringer Ingelheim Fonds PhD Fellowship, an Otto Hahn medal of the Max Planck Society, and he currently holds a Burroughs Wellcome Fund's Career Award. </br>
+Manuel has won numerous awards over the years, among them a Boehringer Ingelheim Fonds PhD Fellowship, an Otto Hahn medal of the Max Planck Society, and he currently holds a Burroughs Wellcome Fund's Career Award.<br/>
+    In addition to science, Manuel's interests include labor rights; he was an organizing committee member for the postdoc union at Princeton.<br/>
-    Find Manuel's full CV [here](/assets/CV.pdf)."
+    Find Manuel's full CV [here](/assets/pdfs/CV_manuel_2024.pdf)."
 feature_row:
   - image_path: /assets/team/picture1.jpg
     title: "Alice"